 A Universally Unique Identifier (UUID) is a 128-bit label that is going to be unique for practical purposes.

-In Rust the uuid crate makes it easy to generate one.
+In Rust the uuid crate makes it easy to generate a regular uuid and the short_uuid crate to create a short one.

 The README of the crate provides you with the basic usage.
 However I was surprised to see that there are many versions of UUID and this crate has all kinds of features.